uranian throne

 “I don’t know what stories you hear up in Yr,” I say to Abon Gnaa, “but I’m no ‘Earthman’.
 I was born in Olhoav, on Starside."

 It's not enough.
-I draw a breath and continue:
+I must continue.
+I draw a breath and say more.

-"It’s true that I have a partially Terran mind, because my lives run concurrently instead of being separated by historical ages, and one of them is, or was, Terran.
-BUT - when you look at me, what you see is a man of Uranian flesh and blood.”
+"It’s true that I have a partially Terran mind, because my lives run concurrently instead of being separated by reincarnation in a scattering of historical ages, and one of these concurrent lives is, or was, Terran.
+BUT - when you look at me, what you see is Uranian.
+I am a man of your flesh and blood.”

 Isn’t that enough now?
-They still all look as though they’re waiting for more.
-As though Abon Gnaa’s point remains unanswered; as though they expect me, from my Terran experience, to give some unique pronouncement upon the troubles of Yr!
+They all still look as though they’re waiting for more, as though Abon Gnaa’s point remains unanswered.
+It's as though they expect me, from my Terran experience, to give some unique pronouncement upon the troubles of Yr.
 Ridiculous.
 I didn’t even hear what was said earlier about that city’s 'Grounder faction'.

-I look for support towards the folds of the golden cloak, the fount of fairness.
-However, he, too, is inexorable.
-“Your special circumstances, Yadon, are well known," the Sunnoad pronounces, "but we nevertheless await your fuller answer to Abon Gnaa.”
+I look for support towards the folds of the golden cloak, yet he, too, is inexorable.
+“Your special circumstances, Yadon, are well known," the Sunnoad pronounces; "but though we accept you as one of us, nevertheless we await your fuller answer to Abon Gnaa.”

-“I confess, that I am Earthman enough to voice an elastic suspicion, one that may stretch far enough to wrap that world’s evil with this.”
+“I confess that I am Earthman enough to voice an elastic suspicion," I say, arch and sardonic, "that may stretch far enough to wrap that world’s evil with this.”

 “Out with it then, Yadon,” says Abon Gnaa.

-He's speaking Jommdan with an English idomatic construction, which brings it home to me that there’s no escape, and yet help comes (as it does so often when I get desperate) for a powerful picture flashes into my mind to give me a clear idea of what to say.
+He's speaking Jommdan with an English idomatic construction, which brings it home to me that there’s no escape.
+But help comes.
+As often when I get desperate, a powerful picture flashes into my mind to give me a clear idea of what to say.

 "The what?" interjects Abon Gnaa.